Muskegon River: History

 Like many of its neighboring streams, the Muskegon was one of the favored logging rivers during the boom years of the 1880s-1890s.
 Remnants of stray logs embedded on the river bottom, left over from the spring logging runs, can still be seen along the river.
 The river is significant to the Algonquian peoples for fishing and hunting.

 Winfield Scott Gerrish established a seven-mile-long logging railroad from Lake George to the Muskegon River.
 However, there were several Michigan logging railroads in operation in the 1850s, including the seven-mile-long Blendon Lumber Company railroad in Ottawa County, which was the first in the state to employ a steam locomotive in May 1857.

 Wildlife

-There is abundant wildlife, including black bear, otters, waterfowl, white-tailed deer, and bald eagles and, despite increasing development, some areas are still fairly remote and natural with much of the surrounding land composed of state-owned tracts.
+There is abundant wildlife, including black bear, otters, waterfowl, white-tailed deer, and bald eagles and, despite increasing development, some areas are still fairly remote and natural with much of the surrounding land comprised of state-owned tracts.

 The Muskegon State Game Area is an 8,411 acre section of land which overlays the Muskegon River on the section between Maple Island Road and US Route 31.
 This state game area is accessible for licensed hunters.
 Permits can be obtained for whitetail deer hunting and waterfowl hunting.
 The Muskegon State Game Area spans both Muskegon County and Newaygo County.